genderkit/genderkit/_articles/telling-organisations.md

 It's important to remember that to change your name and title:

-- you *do not* need to enroll your deed poll
+- you *do not* need to enrol your deed poll
 - you *do not* need a deed poll with an official seal or stamp
 - you *do not* need a Gender Recognition Certificate